Frei2019/edX_project3/README.md

-# edX_project3
+# Project 3

-Implementation for Project 3 - Pizza
+Web Programming with Python and JavaScript